Climate Action and Advancing Health Equity

 Climate Action for More Resilient Communities

 The capacity for climate resilience is significantly driven by living conditions and the forces that shape them, such as income, education, housing, transportation, environmental quality, and access to services.
-Strategies such as alleviating poverty, increasing access to opportunity, improving living conditions, and reducing health and social inequities will result in more climate resilient communities.
+Strategies such as alleviating poverty, increasing access to opportunity, improving living conditions, and reducing health and social inequities can result in more climate resilient communities.
 Public health engagement in climate change is essential to ensure that climate action strategies promote optimal health, well-being, and equity.